matomo-org/tag-manager/README.md

 ## Description

 <div class="alert alert-info">
-Matomo Tag Manager is currently in beta.
-As such it may contain bugs, may not work as expected at all times and data could get lost.
-Please <a href="https://github.com/matomo-org/tag-manager/issues">report any issues</a> you encounter or any other feedback back to us.

 Are you a developer?
 Please consider contributing more tags to our open source tag manager.
 Learn more on how to develop custom tags, triggers, and variables.
 </div>